2017 Jeep Cherokee towing capacity

 How this year compares to 2016

 The 2016 Jeep Cherokee carried a maximum tow rating of 4,500 lb.
-The 2017 model is rated 500 lb lower — sometimes a real spec change, sometimes a re-test under a stricter standard like SAE J2807.
+The 2017 model carries the same headline figure — manufacturers usually leave the rating alone year-over-year unless there's a powertrain or hitch change.
 See the 2016 Jeep Cherokee page for the full per-trim breakdown of the prior year.

 Other 2017 Jeep models